View MapView Map

 4Visit charming Kinnitty

-Head to Kinnitty at the base of the Slieve Bloom Mountains for an enjoyable visit.
-Take a stroll along the river that runs through the pretty village and just off the main street, look out for Kinnitty Pyramid, a replica of the Great Pyramid of Giza, Egypt built in the early 1800s.
+Head to Kinnitty at the base of the Slieve Bloom Mountains for an easy afternoon after a day of adventure.
+Take a stroll along the river that runs through the pretty village and just off the main street, look out for Kinnitty Pyramid.
+Built in the early 1800s, its architecture was inspired by the Great Pyramid of Giza in Egypt and houses the remains of the Bernard family, once the wealthy landowners of beautiful Kinnitty Castle.

-The luxurious, 13th century Kinnitty Castle is a highlight of any visit to the town.
-Wander through acres of immaculately kept lawns and gardens before enjoying a decadent lunch at Slí Dala Restaurant or the Library Bar.
-Continue your castle adventures with a journey to Birr and visit Birr Castle Demesne.
-Explore the gorgeous parklands and drop by the science centre to see The Great Telescope, built by the Third Earl of Rosse in the 1840s.
+The luxurious 13th-century castle still stands – grab a coffee from their seasonal hatch, wander through acres of manicured lawns and gardens and book in for lunch at Slí Dala Restaurant or the Library Bar.
+Continue your castle adventures with a journey to nearby Birr and visit Birr Castle Demesne.
+Venture through the parklands and drop by the science centre to see The Great Telescope, built by the Third Earl of Rosse in the 1840s.

 A chandelier, fireplace and furniture in the grand interior of Kinnitty Castle